-When Painful Moments Echo Louder Than Peaceful Ones
+When a Painful Moment Echoes Louder Than the Peaceful Ones

 Why Positive Memories Feel Less Vivid